-As a doctor and the president and founder of the Canada India Network Society (CINS), I’m sometimes asked why South Asians tend to eat dinner late in the evening compared to other Canadians and whether it’s bad to eat late at night.
-It could be that our cultures prefer preparing and consuming meals as the day cools down.
-With food as one of the cornerstones of our social lives, it could also be that meals simply coincide with our parties, which also tend to start late.
+As a doctor and the president and founder of the Canada India Network Society (CINS), I’m sometimes asked if late night eating is bad for you.
+As a South Asian, I know that my culture prefers preparing and consuming meals as the day cools down.
+With food as one of the cornerstones of our social lives, it could also be that meals simply coincide with parties, which also tend to start late.
 Good thing refrigerators have lights inside!

 Is eating late at night bad for you?